d8ahazard/glimmr/readme.md

 ## PROFIT

 From here, you can use the app normally to control your devices.
-Open up the DreamScreen mobile app, add new devices if your Glimmr device is not deteced, and then place it in a group with a DS device (If using DS sync mode).
+Open up the Dreamscreen mobile app, add new devices if your Glimmr device is not deteced, and then place it in a group with a DS device (If using DS sync mode).

 To stop synchronization, select the device in the DS app or Glimmr Web UI and set the mode to "Off".